benjaminion/upgrading-ethereum-book/src/book.md

 One aspect of performance is network bandwidth.
 When a validator becomes the block proposer, it needs to gather attestations from the rest of its committee.
 On a low-bandwidth link, this takes longer, and could result in the proposer not being able to include as many past attestations as other better-connected validators might, thus receiving lower rewards.

 `MIN_ATTESTATION_INCLUSION_DELAY` was an attempt to "level the playing field" by setting a minimum number of slots before an attestation can be included in a beacon block.
-It was [originally set at 4](https://github.com/ethereum/consensus-specs/pull/143), with a 6 second slot time, allowing 24 seconds for attestations to propagate around the network.
+It was [originally set at 4](https://github.com/ethereum/consensus-specs/pull/143), with a 6-second slot time, allowing 24 seconds for attestations to propagate around the network.

 It was [later set to one](https://github.com/ethereum/consensus-specs/pull/1157) &ndash; attestations are included as early as possible &ndash; and, now that we plan to crosslink shards every slot, this is the only value that makes sense.
 So `MIN_ATTESTATION_INCLUSION_DELAY` exists today as a kind of relic of the earlier design.